 - Bandit 2-wheel drive with a brushed motor

-- Bandit 2-wheel drive with a powerful brushless engine, a ESC Velineon VXL and a stability management system Traxxas (TSM)
+- Bandit 2-wheel drive with a powerful brushless motor, a ESC Velineon VXL and a stability management system Traxxas (TSM)

-The Rustler and the E-Revo are truggies (or stadium truck) with thicker tires and a wider body than the Bandit.
+The Rustler and the E-Revo are truggys (or stadium truck) with thicker tires and a wider body than the Bandit.
 They can be used on roads and on slightly bumpy dirt tracks.

 The Rustler